 Due to high demand, it may take a few days for an outreach team to be deployed and we may need to prioritize those individuals who are most vulnerable.
 With nearly 40,000 people living on the streets of LA County, the need for outreach services is great.

-We will send an email letting you know we received your request.
+If you provide your email address, we will let you know we received your request and when it was fulfilled.
 We are required by law to protect the privacy of those we serve…therefore we are unable to share updates (unless the client allows us to).
 However, if you agree to be contacted, we may reach out to you to ask additional questions that will help us locate and connect with the person referred.

 Measure H is a County of Los Angeles special sales tax increase passed by the voters in 2017 that specifically funds services, shelter, and permanent rental subsidies for people experiencing homelessness.
 Proposition HHH is a City of Los Angeles bond passed by the voters in 2016 that directly funds the building of new affordable permanent housing for people experiencing homelessness.